-I wanted to learn more about stop-loss insurance (also known as reinsurance) and how it impacts our members.
-So I turned to Member Services Manager Mike Roche for answers about stop-loss insurance and how The Alliance makes a difference in members’ stop-loss rates.
-Mike leads the Business Development and Member Services efforts for our organization and in conjunction with our broker and TPA partners helps employers make data driven decisions that align with their company’s strategies for health benefits.
+I turned to Director of Business Development, Mike Roche, for answers about stop-loss insurance and how The Alliance makes a difference in members’ stop-loss rates.
+Mike helps employers make data driven decisions that align with their company’s strategies for health benefits.

 What exactly is stop-loss insurance?